 2. Resume Summary Paragraph

 This is the next section of your resume, and should go right after your name and contact info in most cases.
 This is a two or three sentence summary of your qualifications and accomplishments throughout your career (or throughout your education if you just graduated).

 Note: this is not an “objective” section.
 I’d advise against putting an objective on your resume.
 Hiring managers know your objective is to land a job in their industry that will utilize your skills, etc. So put a summary paragraph instead.

 If you need help writing this paragraph, here’s an article filled with great resume summary examples.

-If you have held any previous jobs (including internships!), this is where to put it.
-And it’s one of the first things a hiring manager wants to see on your resume…
+If you have held any previous jobs (including internships), your experience section is where to put them.
+Focus heavily on this experience section, as it’s one of the first places a hiring manager looks on your resume.

 Here’s an example…

 Rather than saying, “responsible for managing 5 sales associates”… say, “successfully led 5 sales associates to achieve 139% of team sales goals for Fiscal Year 2020.”